 Thank you Lemon Thumbprint cookies.
 I couldn’t have done it without you.

 So let’s talk about these cookies shall we?
-These are LEMON cookies in every sense of the word.
-There is lemon juice and fresh lemon zest in the dough, and then a generous dollop of homemade lemon curd in the center.
+Soft, buttery vanilla shortbread cookies get a lemon curd center and then a lemon glaze drizzled over the top.
 Pucker up ladies and gentlemen.
 These cookies pack a lemony punch.

 How to make these lemon thumbprint cookies